Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/06_MMF.rst

 MM_Module Prototype
 ~~~~~~~~~~~~~~~~~~~~

-MMFv2 allows users to define customized source, sink and encoder/decoder
+MMF allows users to define customized source, sink and encoder/decoder
 modules depending on the application.
 Although implementation details
 may be different, basic rules of the MMF structure are similar.

-The MMFv2 requires users to predefine both source and sink modules
+The MMF requires users to predefine both source and sink modules
 through implementing create, destroy, control, handle, new_item,
 del_item and rsz_item function callbacks.
 The structure mmf_module_t
 provides the interface for communication between mmf modules.
 In order